 The mythical ‘war on cash’ is not new and is well documented in economic literature.
 While the term “war” may not be appropriate – particularly when the world is waging a war against a virus – there is no doubt that the financial gains associated with the digitalisation of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More and the colossal amounts of consumer data extracted from payments behaviour constitute solid motivations to join the battle.

 The report reviews a number of policy measures adopted around the world, prior to as well the pandemic, to nudge consumers away from cash.

 |Measure||Examples of adoption|

 |See Demonetised banknote.
 More||India 2016, Kenya 2019|